thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 If you click the big blue square button named "Main", the Layout settings window will open.
 The layouts' settings are identical to [the Capacity](/docs/user-guide/dashboards/#capacity) and [the Background](/docs/user-guide/dashboards/#background) of the Dashboard settings.

 If we tick the "Right" checkbox, we divide the Dashboard into two separate parts.
-For each part, we are able to configure their own settings and interface.
+For each part, we are able to configure their own settings and appearance.

 {% include images-gallery.html imageCollection="right-layout" %}